 Results from a measurement campaign conducted at the Dumont d'Urville station on the coast of East Antarctica from January to July 2017 suggest that about 75% of the images are affected by blowing snow and that about 36% may be composed of blowing snow particles only (Table 3).
-The results also suggest that about 56% of the images could be made of a mix of blowing snow and precipitation particles, which support findings that in Antarctica, blowing snow is frequently combined with precipitation (e.g. Gossart et al., 2017).
-Moreover, time series of the classified images highlight that blowing snow strongly relies upon fresh snow availability and often starts shortly after the beginning of precipitation (Fig.13), which is also consistent with conclusions from Gossart et al. (2017).
-Results from images taken inside a Double Fence Intercomparison Reference in Davos at 2540 m a.s.l between December 2015 and March 2016, indicate that despite the sheltering structure, about 60% of the images could be affected to some extent by blowing snow particles from adjacent fence ledges.
-In terms of percentage of images, these numbers tend to be quite large, as the image frequency is usually much higher when strong blowing snow occurs, but the occurrence is more balanced in terms of time.
+The results also suggest that 57% of the images could be made of a mix of blowing snow and precipitation particles, which support findings that in Antartica, blowing snow is frequently combined with precipitation (Gossart et al., 2017).
+Moreover, time series of the classified images highlight that blowing snow strongly relies upon fresh snow availability and often starts shortly after the beginning of precipitation (Fig.11), which is also consistent with conclusions from Gossart et al. (2017).
+Results from images taken inside a Double Fence Intercomparison Reference in Davos at 2540 m a.s.l between December 2015 and March 2016, indicate that despite the sheltering structure, about 60% of the images could be affected to some extent by blowing snow particles from adjacent ledges.
+In terms of percentage of images, these numbers tend to be quite large, as the image frequency is usually much higher when strong blowing snow occurs.
+Percentages expressed in terms of time are much smaller.